laravel/scout/UPGRADE.md

 }
 ```

-### Removal of `getUnqualifiedScoutKeyName`
+### Removal Of `getUnqualifiedScoutKeyName`

 PR: https://github.com/laravel/scout/pull/657

-Because of the above, `getUnqualifiedScoutKeyName` was also removed as it's not unnecessary.
+Due to the `getScoutKeyName` change discussed above, the `getUnqualifiedScoutKeyName` method was removed as it is no longer necessary.

 ## Upgrading To 9.0 From 8.x